Ph.D. 2015–2021, General Anthropology, specialization: historical anthropology, Faculty of Humanities, Charles University

 Bc.
 2008–2011 Liberal Arts and Humanities, Faculty of Humanities, Charles University

-2017–now: Lecturer and Head of Department of Oral History-Contemporary History, Faculty of Humanities, Charles University
+2017–2020: Head of the Department of Oral History-Contemporary History, Faculty of Humanities, Charles University

 2013–2015: Executive Secretary of Department of European Cultural and Intellectual History, Faculty of Humanities, Charles University